-"Father, the hour has come..." (vs. 1) -- The time has arrived. "...glorify Your Son..." -- The word "glorify", also translated as "praise" or "honor", means to "make known the splendor, reputation, or true character of someone".
+Vs. 1 - the hour has come -- The time has arrived. glorify Your Son -- The word "glorify", also translated as "praise" or "honor", means to make known the splendor, reputation, or true character of someone.
 The related word picture has to do with light.
-The "glory" of a candle would be the perceived radiance and warmth that it would give off.
+The glory of a candle would be the perceived radiance and warmth that it would give off.
 This "glory" would tell us something of the actual nature of the flame itself, though in a lesser degree.
 The essence is greater that the radiance that comes from it.
 To "glorify" the candle flame would be to hold it up for all to see, and to point out its qualities.
-In a similar fashion, Jesus is asking the Father to hold Him up to be seen by humankind so that His qualities and true nature might be displayed and perceived by them. "...that the Son may glorify You." -- Jesus, the eternal Word in human flesh, was full of the Father's glory (1:14).
+In a similar fashion, Jesus is asking the Father to hold Him up to be seen by humankind so that His qualities and true nature might be displayed and perceived by them. that the Son may glorify You -- Jesus, the eternal Word in human flesh, was full of the Father's glory (1:14).
 His whole purpose in coming was to reveal the Father's heart and purpose toward humankind.
 By holding Jesus up to the spotlight, the Father was enabling Him to more fully complete His mission.

-"...even as..." (vs. 2) -- Literally, "according as", meaning "in proportion to", or "in accordance with". "...You gave Him authority over all mankind..." -- The word "gave" is a past completed action.
+Vs. 2 - even as -- Literally, "according as", meaning "in proportion to", or "in accordance with".
+You gave Him authority over all mankind -- The word "gave" is a past completed action.
 This authority, or "legal right and power", was granted to Jesus by the Father at some point in the past.
-"Over all mankind" seems more clear to our ears than the literal idiom, "of all/every flesh".
-A better translation might be, "You gave Him legal authority concerning all flesh", or even "concerning every flesh". "...that to all whom You have given Him, He may give eternal life." -- This is a purpose clause in Greek.
-A somewhat difficult construction, it would be best translated "in order that everything which You have given to Him, He might give (at a point in time) to them eternal/age-type life".
+"Over all mankind" is more clear to our ears than the literal idiom, "of all/every flesh". that to all whom You have given Him, He may give eternal life -- This is a purpose clause in Greek.
+A somewhat difficult construction, it would be best translated "in order that everything which You have given to Him, He might give (at a point in time) to them, eternal/age-type life".
 There is clearly a change of reference from the "all" in "all flesh" to that in "all which You have given to Him".
-"All flesh" is feminine in gender, while the "all" which God "has given" to Jesus is neuter in gender.
-The point of this unusual construction seems to be that "everyone, no matter what gender or ethnic background (Jew or gentile), whom God has given to Jesus, He (Jesus) might give to them 'age-type life'."
-Note that the fact that God the Father might "give someone to Jesus" does not mean that this person automatically has eternal life.
-God gave Jesus the authority to endue people with eternal life.
-Instead, the verse seems to be communicating Jesus' intention to give His disciples the same life-dynamic He experienced, age-type life, or life-from-the-age-to-come.
-Note, too, that when the Father has given someone to Jesus, the kind of action happened in the past with ongoing effect (cf. 6:39,65).
-This seems to coincide with the concept of eternal security.
-Once we "have been given to Jesus", we remain His.
+In the latter case, John is definitely talking about a thing (or things), not people.
+This shifts the meaning of the verse away from God giving people to Jesus, so that He could give them eternal life.
+Instead, the verse seems to be communicating Jesus' intention to give His disciples the same life-dynamic He experienced, age-type life.